-➲ Only got a limited amount of time to get to know a new city?
-Our Big Five City Guides can help!
-We break each new destination down into five bite-size chunks – culture, food, shopping, history and relaxation.
-We call them our Big Five and they’re everything you need to experience the essence of a new city.
-Access them here.
+1. Only got a limited amount of time to get to know a new city?
+Our Big Five City Guides can help.
+We break each destination down into culture, history, dining, shopping and relaxation must-sees and dos.
+Access our city guides here.

-➲ Africa is a continent of huge weather extremes.
+3. Africa is a continent of huge weather extremes.
 In terms of animal viewing, the dry season is usually the best time to visit as the grass is low and visibility is better.
 However this can also be peak tourist season and prices may be considerably higher.
 In East Africa the wildebeest migration occurs between July and October.
 In Southern Africa the dry season runs from May to October, which is the best time to visit Kruger National Park.
 Note: It can get incredibly cold in Africa even in the warmer months — particularly on early morning game drives.
 Always pack warmly!

-➲ As you would expect, there is every conceivable style of touring available in Africa.
+4. As you would expect, there is every conceivable style of touring available in Africa.
 If you are contemplating an extended overland safari check the standard of the vehicles used.
 Some are extremely basic and therefore they can be extremely uncomfortable over the long distances covered.
 Check also whether you will be required to assist with food preparation and cleanup etc. If you are camping then a good quality self-inflating mattress, pillow and head-lamp are essential items of kit.

-➲ Check with your doctor regarding immunisations required for Africa (particularly Yellow Fever) and pack a comprehensive First Aid kit.
+5. Check with your doctor regarding immunisations required for Africa (particularly Yellow Fever) and pack a comprehensive First Aid kit.
 Generally the standard of food and food hygiene is very good but always exercise caution.
 As always, freshly cooked is best.

-➲ Africa’s wildlife is fabulous but always show it respect.
+6. Africa’s wildlife is fabulous but always show it respect.
 Give all wild animals a wide berth, even those that seem right at home in your hotel grounds.
 The hippo is the deadliest threat of all and attacks are largely driven by fear rather than a predatory nature.
 Follow the directions of your guides at all times, particularly when on foot.